 Why This Trial Matters

-This trial matters because it seeks to find a potentially safer and more effective way to prevent blood clots in critically ill patients on ECMO, addressing a gap in current treatment options.
+This trial aims to fill the gap in safer anticoagulation methods during ECMO, potentially reducing complications and improving patient outcomes.
 Phase 2 success would typically lead to larger Phase 3 trials needed for regulatory approval.
 This research targets Pneumonia, Heart Failure, where improved treatment options are needed.

 Investor Insight